 If your OIC proposal is rejected, you have 30 days to ask the appeals office of the IRS to reconsider your offer.
 Our experienced Cranston tax attorney has helped clients reverse an initial denial of an OIC by collecting financial records and submitting a more complete application.

 Don’t let tax debt go unresolved, and don’t pay more to the IRS than you have to.
-We can review your situation during a free, no-obligation consultation and provide you with a straightforward assessment of what you might expect.
+We can review your situation and provide you with a straightforward assessment of what you might expect.
 Call 800-626-0608 or use our contact form to schedule an appointment with our knowledgeable OIC lawyer.